Shannon Grove: Elections and committees

-Grove was elected in the Tea Party wave of 2010, succeeding Jean Fuller, who was termed out and opted to run for the State Senate.
+Grove was elected in the Tea Party wave of 2010, succeeding Jean Fuller, who was termed out and ran successfully for the State Senate.
 She was re-elected twice to the California State Assembly, and was sworn into her third term in 2014.
 Due to term limits, Grove was not eligible to run for a fourth term in 2016.
 In the Assembly, Grove was vice chair (i.e., ranking Republican member) of the Elections and Redistricting Committee, and also sat on the Agriculture, Insurance, and Budget committees.

 When Fuller could not run for the State Senate in 2018 due to term limits, Grove ran for the open seat.
 The Republican-leaning district is the largest in California in terms of land area, comprising Tulare County, Kern County, and part of San Bernardino County.
 This is the southeastern San Joaquin Valley and much of Mojave Desert, including Ridgecrest, Taft, Tehachapi, Barstow, Tulare, Visalia, and four-fifths of Bakersfield.
 She was favored in the race against Republican Gregory Tatum, a church pastor, and Democrat Ruth Musser-Lopez, an archaeologist and former Needles council member, and easily won the election.

 In January 2019, Grove was elected by her Senate Republican colleagues to serve as their leader.
 In this role, Grove led the 11-member Republican caucus in the California State Senate, where the Democrats enjoy a supermajority.
 Republican dissatisfaction with Grove's leadership increased after the caucus lost two seats in the November 2020 election, leaving them with just 9 members, even as Republicans made gains in the concurrent elections for the U.S. House of Representatives and the California State Assembly.
 After the 2021 United States Capitol attack, Grove incorrectly blamed the attack on antifa; this triggered a caucus revolt that ousted her as leader in favor of the somewhat more moderate Scott Wilk.
 According to Politico, a number of Republican state senators had long felt chagrin with Grove's unabashed support of Trump, which they felt had become "a significant liability."